hdmifish/petal/README.md

 ## Returning Users
 I keep an expanded changelog with every commit.
 If you need more than the short commit message to see what was changed, that would be a good place to look.

-**Warning:** includes stream of consciousness content that may confuse or annoy the reader
+**Warning:** Changelog includes stream of consciousness content that may confuse or annoy the reader

 ## Getting Started
-This bot is designed for hosting on Ubuntu and has not been tested on other platforms.
-It is possible to get it working on Windows but some features may produce unexpected results or not work at all
+This bot is designed on Ubuntu 16.04 and has not been tested on other platforms.
+It is possible to get it working on Windows but some features may produce unexpected results or not work at all.

 ##### Requirements:
 - 64-bit Ubuntu/Debian
-- `pip3.6 install --upgrade -r requirements.txt`
+- `pip3.7 install --upgrade -r requirements.txt`
 - A discord application token (register [here](https://discordapp.com/developers/applications/me))

 ##### If you are new to Ubuntu/Debian, but have it ready to go already:
-(we are going to assume you are using ubuntu 14.04 (or Debian 7) or higher)
+(we are going to assume you are using Ubuntu 16.04 (or Debian 7) or higher)

 ##### Step 1: Get everything up to date
 This prevents problems later on
 `sudo apt-get update && sudo apt-get upgrade -y`
-##### Step 2: Install python3.6 and pip
+##### Step 2: Install python3.7 and pip
-`sudo apt-get install python3.6 python3.6-dev -y`
+`sudo apt-get install python3.7 python3.7-dev -y`
-**Note:** To ensure python3.6 is installed, run the following:
+**Note:** To ensure python3.7 is installed, run the following:
-`python3.6 --version`
+`python3.7 --version`

-##### Step 3: Download and Install pip for python 3.6+
+##### Step 3: Download and Install pip for python 3.7+
 **Note:** You may skip this if you already have pip installed.
-You can verify this in the usual way of just typing `pip` or `pip3.6` and seeing if the command is recognized
+You can verify this in the usual way of just typing `pip` or `pip3.7` and seeing if the command is recognized

 In your home directory `cd ~` run the following:
 `sudo wget https://bootstrap.pypa.io/get-pip.py`
 then run:
-`sudo python3.6 get-pip.py`
+`sudo python3.7 get-pip.py`
 finally, verify the install:
-`python3.6 -m pip --version`
+`python3.7 -m pip --version`

-**Note**: If for some reason you get a __command not found__ error, replace `pip3.6` with `python3.6 -m pip`
+**Note**: If for some reason you get a __command not found__ error, replace `pip3.7` with `python3.7 -m pip`

-If you still get an error after that, make sure you built pip with python3.6 or higher.
-Sometimes it will even run as `pip` instead of `pip3.6`
+If you still get an error after that, make sure you built pip with python3.7 or higher.
+Sometimes it will even run as `pip` instead of `pip3.7`

 <br>